-That being said, to live in Rome comfortably you need to earn roughly between €1800 – €2500 per month.
+That being said, to live in Rome comfortably, you need to earn roughly between €1800 – €2500 per month.

 The best areas to live in Rome

 Trastevere is as trendy as it is beautiful.
-It is a maze of cobbled streets, cafes, restaurants, unique bars and boutique shops.
+It is a maze of cobbled streets, cafes, restaurants, unique bars, and boutique shops.
 It’s very popular with young people and has its own unique vibe.

 Monteverde is perfect for families.
-It’s affordable, located just outside of the city centre, and you won’t lose any of the culture of the city.
+It’s affordable, located just outside of the city center, and you won’t lose any of the culture of the city.
 It’s home to plenty of parks and outdoor spaces, as well as nice restaurants.

 Areas to avoid